ionescu007/SpecuCheck/README.md

 ## Motivation

-There is a lot of noise, hype, and marketing around thie issue, and not a lot of documentation on how to see if you're affected, and at what performance overhead.
-Microsoft has done great work to expose that data from the kernel-mode in a concise matter, which succintly indicates the kernel's support and usage of the various mitigating technologies and hardware features.
-SpecuCheck aims to make that data easily accessible by users and IT departments, to avoid having to use a Windows debugger or reverse engineer the API themselves.
+There was originally a lot of noise, hype, and marketing around thie issue, and not a lot of documentation on how to see if you were affected, and at what performance overhead.
+SpecuCheck aimed to make that data easily accessible by users and IT departments, to avoid having to use a Windows debugger or reverse engineer the API themselves.

+Since then, Microsoft has done great work to expose that data from the kernel-mode in a concise matter, which succintly indicates the kernel's support and usage of the various mitigating technologies and hardware features, and released a PowerShell CmdLet Module to retrieve that data.
+SpecuCheck therefore remains only as a research tool and is not recommended -- please use the Microsoft-approved PowerShell Module instead.

 ## Installation on Windows